subvisual/dora-the-tipset-explorer/README.md

 For example, the first command will create a new file `lib/dora/handlers/contracts/erc20.ex`, and it will go through all Events present in the ABI and automatically inject the respective code for pattern matches in `lib/dora/event_dispatcher.ex` (as we saw above).

 The new Handler file already comes with a bunch of code, that you can customize at your will, without needing to deal with setting up things and boilerplate code.

+## Deploying your own Indexer

+If you want to give this a try, you can easily deploy your own version on [Fly.io](https://fly.io).
+This repo already comes with the `Dockerfile` and `fly.toml` files you need.

+Just don't forget to follow the instructions and set up a database and a secret variable for `HTTP_RPC_ENDPOINT`.

+It should also work in any other Cloud Provider/Servive, but you may require a few changes.

 ## Next Steps